Contactless Bank cards

 You can still use your EZ-Link or NETS FlashPay functionality on your co-brand bank card for retail purchases, provided you have not obtained a refund of the remaining value in the EZ-Link or NETS FlashPay purse.

 Do note that removing your card from your SimplyGo account does not automatically switch the default payment mode of your card to EZ-Link/NETS FlashPay function for transit.
-You will need to make the switch at the Assisted Service Kiosks or Top-Up Kiosks located at MRT, LRT stations and bus interchanges, and provided you have not obtained a refund of any remaining value in the purse.
+You will need to make the switch at the Assisted Service Kiosks or Top-Up Kiosks located at MRT, LRT stations and bus interchanges, provided you have not obtained a refund of any remaining value in the purse.

 Using mobile payment for transit usage is the same as your contactless bank card.
 You can use the below mobile payment modes%: